unfear/screenwave/README.md

 Imitate wave on screen

-For successed work you mast to launch ScreenWave from sudo user!
+For successed work you must to launch ScreenWave from sudo user!